AXEFACE FURIOUS-SOUND UPDATE

 Massive post; enjoy.
 And HOLLA! -h

-2 thoughts on “AXEFACE FURIOUS-SOUND UPDATE”
+2 responses to “AXEFACE FURIOUS-SOUND UPDATE”

-1. I went back to FuriousSound/St. Peter’s tonight, and ended up recording my vocals for Be A Ska Rat.
+I went back to FuriousSound/St. Peter’s tonight, and ended up recording my vocals for Be A Ska Rat.
 It was very of-the-moment, and I laid all five tracks in about 90 minutes.
 Like sprinting.

 Big ups here, and to come, to Mama Howie (who’s earned the title of Sound Engineer).
 Friday as I was complaining about the sound of my office (where we’ve been recording), she suggested we hang choir robes from the ceiling to deaden the room.
 Brilliant.
 Saturday morning I tried it, and it worked like a charm.
 A big part of this weekend’s success is due to her, and that idea.